 Quarto for Scientists

 For a scientific report to be completely credible, it must be reproducible.
-The full computational environment used to derive the results, including the data and code used for statistical analysis should be available for others to reproduce. quarto is a tool that allows you integrate your code, text and figures in a single file in order to make high quality, reproducible reports.
+The full computational environment used to derive the results, including the data and code used for statistical analysis should be available for others to reproduce.
+Quarto is a tool that allows you integrate your code, text and figures in a single file in order to make high quality, reproducible reports.
 A paper published with an included quarto file and data sets can be reproduced by anyone with a computer.

 Author